The 140Hp Engine

-2. Open the left primary choke valve to full vertical position.
-Use a .160” feeler gauge and measure the gap between the the lockout lever and lockout tang.
+- Open the left primary choke valve to the full vertical position.
+Use a .160” feeler gauge and measure the gap between the lockout lever and lockout tang.
 It should be .160”.
 Bend to adjust if out of spec.
 Do this to the right side primary and secondary also.

-3. Hold choke valve closed and actuate the accelerator cross shaft to set fast idle cam.
-Turn and pull choke rod up until travel stops and adjust rod until bottom of rod is even with top of hole in choke lever.
-Connect choke rod and repeat operation on other choke.
+- Hold choke valve closed and actuate the accelerator cross shaft to set fast idle cam.
+Turn and pull the choke rod up until travel stops and adjust the rod until the bottom of the rod is even with the top of the hole in the choke lever.
+Connect choke rod and repeat operation on another choke.

-4. Disconnect the left and right secondary carb actuating rods, hold carb cross-shaft so primary carbs are in full throttle open (throttle plates are in vertical position).
+- Disconnect the left and right secondary carb actuating rods, and hold carb cross-shaft so primary carbs are in full throttle open (throttle plates are in vertical position).

-5. Make sure the choke valves are closed (secondary throttles are locked out).
-Adjust secondary carb actuating rod so its spring is fully compressed and clevis will just enter hole in cross-shaft lever.
+- Make sure the choke valves are closed (secondary throttles are locked out).
+Adjust secondary carb actuating rod so its spring is fully compressed and clevis will enter the hole in the cross-shaft lever.
 Now, back off counterclockwise, 2-3 turns.
 Repeat this on the other actuating rod.

-6. Connect both secondary actuating rods and with both choke valves wide open (vertical position), rotate carb cross-shaft to full throttle (plate is vertical), verify that all carbs reach vertical position (full throttle) simultaneously.
-If not, continue to adjust and tweek.
+- Connect both secondary actuating rods and with both choke valves wide open (vertical position), rotate carb cross-shaft to full throttle (plate is vertical), and verify that all carbs reach vertical position (full throttle) simultaneously.
+If not, continue to adjust and tweak.